folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 The following are all the Circulation Settings permissions:

-* **Settings (Circ): View circulation rules.** This permission allows a user to view circulation rules but does not allow them to edit rules.
+* **Settings (Circ): Can create, edit and remove cancellation reasons:** Allows the user to create, read, update, and delete request cancellation reasons.
-* **Settings (Circ): Can create, edit and remove circulation rules.** This permission allows the user to create, read, update, and delete circulation rules.
+* **Settings (Circ): Can create, edit and remove circulation rules:** Allows the user to create, read, update, and delete circulation rules.
-* **Settings (Circ): Can create, edit and remove other settings.** This permission allows the user to create, read, update, and delete other settings.
+* **Settings (Circ): Can create, edit and remove fixed due date schedules:** Allows the user to create, read, update, and delete fixed due date schedules.
-* **Settings (Circ): Can create, edit and remove staff slips.** This permission allows the user to create, read, and update staff slips. *Note*: Users can erase the content of staff slips in the editor, but cannot delete the staff slip itself.
+* **Settings (Circ): Can create, edit and remove loan policies:** Allows the user to create, read, update, and delete loan policies.
-* **Settings (Circ): Can create, edit and remove fixed due date schedules.** This permission allows the user to create, read, update, and delete fixed due date schedules.
+* **Settings (Circ): Can create, edit and remove lost item fee policies:** Allows the user to create, read, update, and delete lost item fee policies.
-* **Settings (Circ): Can create, edit and remove loan policies.** This permission allows the user to create, read, update, and delete loan policies.
+* **Settings (Circ): Can create, edit and remove notice policies:** Allows the user to create, read, update, and delete patron notice policies.
-* **Settings (Circ): Can create, edit and remove overdue fine policies.** This permission allows the user to create, read, update, and delete overdue fine policies.
+* **Settings (Circ): Can create, edit and remove other settings:** Allows the user to read and update Settings > Circulation > Other settings.
-* **Settings (Circ): Can create, edit and remove lost item fee policies.** This permission allows the user to create, read, update, and delete lost item fee policies.
+* **Settings (Circ): Can create, edit and remove overdue fine policies:** Allows the user to create, read, update, and delete overdue fine policies.
-* **Settings (Circ): Can create, edit and remove notice policies.** This permission allows the user to create, read, update, and delete patron notice policies.
+* **Settings (Circ): Can create, edit and remove patron notice templates:** Allows the user to create, read, update, and delete patron notice templates.
-* **Settings (Circ): Can create, edit and remove patron notice templates.** This permission allows the user to create, read, update, and delete patron notice templates.
+* **Settings (Circ): Can create, edit and remove request policies:** Allows the user to create, read, update, and delete request policies.
-* **Settings (Circ): Can create, edit and remove cancellation reasons.** This permission allows the user to create, read, update, and delete request cancellation reasons.
+* **Settings (Circ): Can create, edit and remove staff slips:** Allows the user to create, read, and update staff slips.
+Note: Users can erase the content of staff slips in the editor, but cannot delete the staff slip itself.
-* **Settings (Circ): Can create, edit and remove request policies.** This permission allows the user to create, read, update, and delete request policies.
+* **Settings (Circ): Can edit loan history:** Allows the user to edit settings in Settings > Circulation > Loan anonymization.
-* **Settings (Circ): Can view loan history.** This permission allows the user to view settings in Settings \> Circulation \> Loan anonymization.
+* **Settings (Circ): Can view loan history:** Allows the user to view settings in Settings > Circulation > Loan anonymization.
-* **Settings (Circ): Can edit loan history.** This permission allows the user to edit settings in Settings \> Circulation \> Loan anonymization.
+* **Settings (Circ): Can view loan policies:** Allows the user to view loan policies but does not allow create, edit or delete.
-* **Settings (Circ): Can view loan policies.** This permission allows the user to view loan policies but does not allow create, edit or delete.
+* **Settings (Circ): Can view lost item fee policies:** Allows the user to view lost item fee policies but does not allow create, edit or delete.
-* **Settings (Circ): Can view lost item fee policies.** This permission allows the user to view lost item fee policies but does not allow create, edit or delete.
+* **Settings (Circ): Can view overdue fine policies:** Allows the user to view overdue fine policies but does not allow create, edit or delete.
-* **Settings (Circ): Can view overdue fine policies.** This permission allows the user to view overdue fine policies but does not allow create, edit or delete.
+* **Settings (Circ): View circulation rules:** Allows a user to view circulation rules but does not allow them to edit rules.
-* **Settings (Circulation): Title level request edit.** This permission allows users to enable, disable and configure title-level requesting.
+* **Settings (Circulation): Title level request edit:** Allows users to enable, disable and configure title-level requesting.
 Note that title level requesting cannot be disabled via settings if there are any open title level requests.

 ## Settings > Circulation > Circulation rules